-- 1. Integration of various MoCs (this relates to the paradigm shift) - 2.
-What is the type of application that the method supports - 3.
+- 1. How is integration of various MoCs dealt with - 2.
+What is the origin of the IDR of the approach - 3.
 Is there a possibility of design-space exploration in the approach? - 4.
-What type of target-architectures are supported - 5.
-Does the approach allow IP re-use - 6.
+Does the approach allow IP re-use - 5.
+What type of target-architectures are supported - 6.
 The abstraction level of the approach - 7.
-How complexity of design is dealt with (support for hierarchical modelling of behavior) - 8.
-Is there a 'gap' in the development process; what phases of the process are supported - 9.
-If is automatic partitioning supported (if the approach allows synthesis at all)
+Is there a 'gap' in the development process; what phases of the process are supported - 8.
+Is (automatic) partitioning supported (if the approach allows synthesis at all)